api-platform/docs/core/configuration.md

     # Specify a path name generator to use.
     path_segment_name_generator: 'api_platform.path_segment_name_generator.underscore'

+    # Allow using plain IDs for JSON format.
+    # Deprecated since API Platform 2.7, will be removed in API Platform 3.0
+    allow_plain_identifiers: false

     validator:
         # Enable the serialization of payload fields when a validation error is thrown.
         # If you want to serialize only some payload fields, define them like this: [ severity, anotherPayloadField ]